aneelang/personal-blog/README.md

 Presenting it on streamlit.

 ## Streamlit -
-Streamlit is a an data visualization driven language based on python to present data from ML/ data analytics easily.
+Streamlit is a framework used to convert python scripts into interactive apps, it enables data scientists to quickly create data and model-based apps for the entire company.